EwhaGlab/neuro_explorer/README.md

 In the case of solving real-world exploration problems with a mobile robot, you will need a SLAM SW to produce a 2D occupancy grid map.
 We recommend installing [SLAM toolbox](https://github.com/SteveMacenski/slam_toolbox) for your localization and mapping.

 **neuro_explorer** deploys pre-trained network models trained in a [TensorFlow](https://www.tensorflow.org/install?hl=ko) environment.
 Refer to [neuro_explorer_train](./neuro_explorer_train/README.md) to see how to install tensorflow and its dependencies for re-training the network models.
-To integrate the trained models into the C++ project, we utilize the [TensorFlow C API library](https://www.tensorflow.org/install/lang_c).
+To integrate the trained models into the C++ project, we utilize the [TensorFlow C API library (v2.12)](https://www.tensorflow.org/install/lang_c).
 Ensure this package is installed before installing our package.

 ## To install